 Neighborhood disturbances: 3 steps you can take

-If you're disturbed by excessive noise in the neighborhood -- whether from a party or a group of students either loitering or passing by -- we urge you to take immediate action.
+If you're disturbed by excessive noise or other livability issues in the neighborhood, we urge you to take immediate action.

 Here are three easy steps:

-Dial 911.
+- Dial 911.
 The complaint will get to the Saint Paul Police Department (SPPD) computer file and elicit a police response.
-Report the exact address of where the disturbance is occurring or the nearest cross streets of where students appear to be hanging out.
+Report the exact address of where the disturbance is occurring or the nearest cross streets of where you see trouble.
 The more specific the complaint can be, the better.

-Dial Public Safety, 651-962-5100.
+- Dial Public Safety, 651-962-5100.
 Make a similar report at this 24-hour number.
-Although Public Safety has no legal jurisdiction in the neighborhood, our officers can serve as witnesses to the event and their presence often serves to help loiterers move along.
+Although Public Safety has no legal jurisdiction in the neighborhood, our officers can serve as witnesses to the event, and their presence often helps loiterers move along.

 Chronic problem properties

-If you've witnessed or experienced numerous problems at a given property, contact either the neighborhood liaison or the landlord (if you have his or her information).
+If you've witnessed or experienced numerous problems at a given property, contact either the neighborhood liaison or the landlord.

-At UST, we collaborate with our district council offices, the City of St. Paul and the SPPD to ensure that properties in the city's Student Housing Overlay District are well maintained and populated by responsible student neighbors.
+St. Thomas collaborates with the City of St. Paul, landlords, the SPPD, and a variety of formal and informal neighborhood groups to ensure that properties in the city's Student Housing Overlay District are well maintained and populated by responsible student neighbors.